xephonhq/xephon-k/doc/survey/druid/query.md

 ## TODO

+- [ ] why the fields is array instead left hand and right hand
-- [ ] is thee aggregation moving aggregation based on granularity
+- [x] is the aggregation moving aggregation based on granularity?
+Yes

 ## Time Series